antrea-io/antrea/docs/getting-started.md

 If you want to add Windows Nodes to your cluster, please refer to the installation instructions in [windows.md](/docs/windows.md).

+Antrea supports some experimental features that can be enabled or disabled, please refer to the [Feature Gates documentation](feature-gates.md) for more information.

 ### Deploying Antrea on a Cluster with Existing CNI